rrwick/SPAdes-Contig-Graph/README.md

 * There are two connections in the graph: A -> B and C -> B.
 * SPAdes makes two contigs from the graph: AB and C.

-If you then used GetSPAdesContigGraph in length priority mode on this example, there would be no connections.
+If you then used SPAdes Contig Graph in length priority mode on this example, there would be no connections.
 The A -> B connection is already included in a contig and the C -> B connection has nowhere to attach.
 If, however, you used the program in connection priority mode, the AB contig would be split into two contigs (A and B) to allow for C to attach.
 In this simple case, the result is no better than the original assembly graph.

 Therefore, when using this tool, please keep in mind that the contig graphs it generates may not contain the full complexity of the assembly graph.
 In complex or ambiguous cases, it is recommended to use the SPAdes assembly graph.